ChengYunazhi/seqlim/README.md

 ## SEQLIM
-Multiple Sequence Alignment Editing
+Concatenate and Convert Multiple Sequence Alignments

 # Description
 SEQLIM is a python script for manipulating biological sequences.
-It concatenates multiple sequence alignments (MSAs) and saves the concatenated MSA in various formats (fasta, phylip, nexus, msf, tsv, and csv).
+It concatenates multiple sequence alignments (MSAs) horizontally or vertically, and converts MSAs into various formats (fasta, phylip, nexus, msf, tsv, and csv).
+The horizontal concatenation of MSAs is often used for multi-loci/multi-gene phylogenetic analysis and phylogenomics.

 # Installation